 If you believe in life, you must believe in death.
 If you believe in God, you must believe in Satan.
-If you believe in the alive, you must believe in the dead.
 And if you believe in the dead, the real ghost stories in India that have been mentioned in this piece are going to scare the hell out of you.

-35 Most Haunted Places In India With Spooky Past
+40 Most Haunted Places In India With A Spooky Past

 Well, mostly cemeteries, forts, and abandoned houses are considered to be haunted, but India’s top haunted spots include school and hospital buildings, libraries, hotels, courts, and metro stations.
 For example, the haunted places in Shimla include the Convent of Jesus & Mary and Indira Gandhi Medical College.
 Kolkata’s haunted places include a metro station and a library.
 Even Delhi’s Karkardooma Court is a slight misfit.